 The final main type of digital SLRs are the 4/3 lens system.
 These kind of digital cameras address the compatibility issue amongst DSLRs.
 While you can interchange lenses with DSLR cameras, the lens one used had to be made by a specific manufacture for them to be compatible and deliver quality results.
 However, with the 4/3 lens system you can use any 4/3rd lens with any camera that uses 4/3rd lens.
 The other advantage these cameras offer is that they are light and more compact compared to other digital SLRs.
 You thus get a more portable camera without compromising on image quality.

 Knowing the various types of DSLRs available in the market will help you match one that suits your purpose.
 Aside from these factors, there are several other considerations one has to make when picking out a suitable digital SLR.
 These include the following;

 This is the first thing you need to identify as it will determine the main specifications you will be looking out for.
 In any class it is hard to pick a totally outstanding camera since each brand will try to concentrate on one aspect to stand out.
 Thus knowing the demand your use will place on the camera will help you pick the camera best suited to your functions.

 There are obvious specifications and features any DSLR will have.
 However, additional features provide the difference in convenience.
-Such features include; anti shake technology for image stabilization, dust protection and connectivity.
+Such features include; anti shake technology for image stabilisation, dust protection and connectivity.

 Picking the right DSLR will thus require a basic understanding of their functions, what is in the market and what kind of camera functions affect your work.
 This way you will get what best suits you.